Goinza/Plugins-for-SRPG-Studio/Custom Unit Menu Window/$readme.txt

             You can do something like TOP_OPTIONS[2], in this case you are using the third value found in the array of TOP_OPTIONS.
                 Note that the index starts with zero, so the first element is TOP_OPTIONS[0], the second TOP_OPTIONS[1], and so on.
             The other option is to directly specify the name of the data, like for example writing BottomRaceInteraction or BottomStateInteraction.
+        There is also two other fields: WINDOWS_COUNT and SECTION_DISTANCE.
+The first one was already explained before, and the other sets the distance between the top and bottom sections.
+By default the value is 0, but it can be changed if your menu window has a differnt size than the default value.
+            Use a positive number to increase the distance and a negative number to decrease the distance between the top and bottom sections.

 INCOMPATIBILIY ISSUES
 This plugin is compatible with all other plugins, except for one part: